-April 2004
+MAY 2004

-The present document and related study have been produced with the financial assistance of the European Community.
-However, the views expressed herein should in no way be taken to reflect the official opinion of the European Community (EC).
+The present document and related study have been produced with the financial assistance of the Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea (REMPEC).

-This study was executed by Tebodin Consultants & Engineers, The Netherlands, contracted by and under the responsibility of the Regional Marine Pollution Emergency Response Center for the Mediterranean Sea (REMPEC).
+This study was executed by Tebodin Consultants and Engineers, The Netherlands, contracted by and under the responsibility of REMPEC.

-The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of EC, IMO, UNEP, MAP and REMPEC concerning the legal status of any State, Territory, city or area, or its authorities, or concerning the delimitation of their frontiers or boundaries.
+The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of IMO, UNEP, MAP and REMPEC concerning the legal status of any State, Territory, city or area, or its authorities, or concerning the delimitation of their frontiers or boundaries.